 The 2019 novel coronavirus (COVID-19) causes a respiratory infection that originated in Wuhan, China.
-As of Feb 11, 2020, more than 42,000 cases of 2019-nCoV infection have been confirmed.
-It has been determined that 2019-nCoV is most closely related to bat SARS-like coronaviruses (exhibiting more than 99% sequence identity), from which SARS-CoV (about 79% identity) evolved, and more distantly related to MERS coronaviruses (about 50% identity).
+It has been determined that 2019-nCoV is most closely related to bat SARS-like coronaviruses (exhibiting more than 99 % sequence identity), from which SARS-CoV (about 79 % identity) evolved, and more distantly related to MERS coronaviruses (about 50 % identity).

 2019-nCoV Main Protease Targeted Library

-More than 2,300 compounds resulting from the screening and filtering by toxicophore/reactive groups comprised the 2019-nCoV library.
-The library has not been made Ro5 compliant as it would have filtered out many peptide-mimicking compounds.
+More than 2,300 drug-like screening compounds resulting from the screening and filtering by toxicophore/reactive groups comprised the 2019-nCoV library.
+The Library has not been made Ro5 compliant as it would have filtered out many peptide-mimicking compounds.

 Figure 1.
 Binding mode of compound F1259-0053 in the active site of 2019-nCoV main protease.
 Molecular complex obtained by docking.